Chesterfield County, Virginia: Highways, transportation, tolls

 Although Route 895 had been planned for many years, sufficient state and federal construction funds were not available at the time of construction, but the state encouraged innovative funding.
 In 1995, the Virginia General Assembly passed the Public-Private Transportation Act, to allow private entities to propose solutions for designing, constructing, financing and operating transportation improvements.
 A public-private partnership developed a proposal acceptable to the state.
 Since construction, the partnership has collected tolls to recover costs.
 The toll collection facility features one of the Richmond area's high-speed open lanes, enabling vehicles to travel through at highway speeds with a Smart Tag or other compatible electronic toll collection transponder.

-The large planned community of Brandermill, which includes a conference center, was named in 1977 the "best planned community in America" by Better Homes and Gardens magazine and the National Association of Homebuilders.

-The Greater Richmond Transit Company (GRTC), metro Richmond’s bus transit organization, unveiled the Route 111 bus line in March 2020.
-The route runs 7.6 miles, from north of the Chippenham Parkway interchange to John Tyler Community College in Chester.
+The Greater Richmond Transit Company (GRTC), metro Richmond's bus transit organization, unveiled the Route 111 bus line in March 2020.
+The route runs 7.6 miles, from north of the Chippenham Parkway interchange to Brightpoint Community College in Chester.

 The Virginia Department of Transportation (VDOT) is planning two superstreets in Chesterfield County to address left turns at high traffic volume intersections.
 Anticipated completion is in 2022.

 Planning

-The Chesterfield County Planning Department oversees the parameters and scope of several economic development projects submitted in the county, including the development and implementation of the county’s Master Plan that guides growth and commerce.
+The Chesterfield County Planning Department oversees the parameters and scope of several economic development projects submitted in the county, including the development and implementation of the county's Master Plan that guides growth and commerce.
 The Planning Department introduced an online system in April 2020 to allow the submission and review of development plans via email.

-The county launched the new Community Facilities and Infrastructure tool in June 2020, which allows the tracking of information related to the county’s capital improvement plan including data regarding school enrollment.
+The county launched the new Community Facilities and Infrastructure tool in June 2020, which allows the tracking of information related to the county's capital improvement plan including data regarding school enrollment.

 Economy

 The Chesterfield Economic Development Authority (CEDA), a seven-member board appointed by the Chesterfield County Board of Supervisors, works in conjunction with the Department of Economic Development to create new jobs, expand the tax base and diversify the economy of Chesterfield County.
 CEDA is chartered through a state law that allows cities and counties to create industrial or economic development authorities with wide-ranging powers not available to local governments in order to facilitate economic development opportunities within the community.
 CEDA has the power to buy, sell and develop land for business parks or other economic development purposes.
 It can also build facilities for sale or lease to private companies; issue taxable and tax-exempt Industrial Revenue Bonds to provide financing for facilities and machinery and provide incentives to attract new companies to Chesterfield County or to induce existing companies to expand.

+In 2024, Commonwealth Fusion Systems, a Massachusetts-based nuclear fusion startup, announced plans to build the world’s first grid-scale commercial fusion power plant at the James River Industrial Center in the county.
+In 2025, the county approved the conditional use permit for the fusion reactor.